ZephyrJung/GoStudy/Fundamentals of concurrent programming.md

 [goroutine1.go](https://www.nada.kth.se/%7Esnilsson/concurrency/src/goroutine1.go)

-The next program will, most likely,print both `"Hello from main goroutine"`and `"Hello from another goroutine"`.They might be printed in any order.Yet another possibility is that thesecond goroutine is extremely slow and doesn’t printits message before the program ends.
+The next program will, most likely,print both `"Hello from main goroutine"`and `"Hello from another goroutine"`.
+They might be printed in any order.
+Yet another possibility is that thesecond goroutine is extremely slow and doesn’t printits message before the program ends.

 ```
 func main() {